DefinitionThis section has been translated automatically.

 Complication(s)This section has been translated automatically.

-Painful rhagade formations, nail infestation with painful paronychia (see below psoriasis of the nails), psoriatic arthritis of the finger or wrist joints.
+Painful rhagades, nail infestation with painful paronychia (see psoriasis of the nails below), nail dystrophies, psoriatic arthritis of the finger or wrist joints.

 TherapyThis section has been translated automatically.